Debss18/MSS/README.md

 This project fine-tunes a small HDemucs-style source separation model on binaural MUSDB-style mixtures using a composite loss consisting of:

-waveform reconstruction loss
+-waveform reconstruction loss

-ITD-based spatial loss using GCC-PHAT four-stem separation: drums, bass, other, vocals
+-ITD-based spatial loss using GCC-PHAT

 The goal is to improve spatial consistency and localization cues in separated binaural outputs.